 Safe access to the top of the tanker and fall prevention for the Inspection Technician whilst on top of the tanker is required to ensure that the inspection of tanker safety critical equipment can be carried out effectively.
 Critical equipment includes the overfill prevention sensors and the pressure-vacuum vents.
-In accordance with Working at Height Regulations 2002, the management of the Mobile Inspection Service must have completed a documented risk assessment on working at height, installed (or ensured the instalment of) the appropriate control/mitigation measures in accordance with the hierarchy of controls, have procedures in place for inspecting and maintaining the fall prevention equipment and trained users in the use of the equipment.

-Where Safe Loading Pass Inspections are to be conducted outside, suitable overhead weather protection over the tank to be inspected must be provided, such that rain water is prevented from falling on the tank top.
+In accordance with Working at Height Regulations 2002, the management of the Inspection Location must have completed a documented risk assessment on working at height, installed the appropriate control/mitigation measures in accordance with the hierarchy of controls, have procedures in place for inspecting and maintaining the fall prevention equipment and trained users in the use of the equipment.
+Where inspections are to be conducted outside, suitable overhead weather protection over the tank to be inspected must be provided, such that rain water is prevented from falling on the tank top.
 Simply relying on only conducting inspections in good weather will not be sufficient, neither will a small cover that relies on the vehicle being moved during the inspection.
 Preference is for a fixed solution, but if a mobile solution is used it must be robust enough to be used in poor weather conditions.